8 underrated towns in Texas worth visiting - NewsBreak

 Rockport

 Off the coast of Texas is the small town of Rockport , which is the perfect vacation spot as it’s not difficult to simply turn the corner and find Rockport Beach, the Fulton Harbor, or a shopping spot with antiques and specialty gifts.
-In addition, there are multiple locations to watch the sunrise or sunset just to put a cherry on top of an already exciting vacation.
+In addition, there are multiple locations to watch the sunrise or sunset just to put a cherry on top of an already exciting vacation.15-year-old wins 2022 Lindale Turkey Trot 5k

 Gruene